ironbar/schneider_zero_deforestation/docs/modeling/01_Iteration_1.md

 # Iteration 1.
-Practice with UC Merced Land Use Dataset
+Keras pretrained models

 <!---
 The work is done using short iterations.
 Each iteration needs to have a very